Center for the Performing and Cinematic Arts / SCHOOL OF THEATER, FILM AND MEDIA ARTS

 Resume: Current resume required.

-Writing Sample: Submission of a scholarly writing sample related to the applicant’s doctoral goals is also required.
+Writing Sample: The application requires a scholarly writing sample, ideally between 12 and 20 pages in length, related to the applicant’s doctoral goals.

 Advanced Standing: The PhD in Documentary Arts and Visual Research program consists of 37 discrete credits taken beyond the MFA degree.
 At the time of admission, the entire MFA degree serves as advanced standing credits.
 These credits are not counted toward the 37 required credits of the doctoral degree.
 However, students may transfer into the doctoral degree up to 6 graduate credits in coursework taken beyond the MFA degree.
 Typically, this coursework is reviewed after admission to the PhD degree and must be approved by the Film and Media Arts committee.